 The Corner Boy, 21 Hilton St, Manchester, M1 1JJ – Visit Now

 The Corner Boy is a fine example of the best kind of Northern Quarter bar.
-Recently reopened after the easing of lockdown measures, there’s a real buzz in the air with welcoming staff and a friendly atmosphere running throughout the venue.
+Newly reopened after the easing of lockdown measures, there’s a real buzz in the air with welcoming staff and a friendly atmosphere running throughout the venue.
 As you’d expect, it’s an all-seated affair, with table service but it doesn’t detract from the experience in the slightest, and while in the pre-COVID days the venue was rammed to the rafters, now there’s plenty of room to sit back and relax while enjoying a drink.

 The Corner Boy settles into that sweet spot between bar and pub